 In this interview, we caught up with three founders of Accfintax Ahmed Humayun Murshed, Faisal Mahmud Sajeeb, and Mezarul Musrufe Ontu to learn more about the origin of Accfintax, Accfintax’s business today and ambition going forward, imperatives for entrepreneurship, and more.

-Future Startup: Could you please tell us about your background and elaborate your path to entrepreneurship?
+Future Startup: Could you please tell us about your background and your path to entrepreneurship?

 Ahmed Humayun Murshed: Thank you for this opportunity to share our story.
 Ours is a story like many others.
 We are three partners at Accfintax.
 We founded Accfintax together – I, Mezarul Musrufe, and Faisal Mahmud Sajeeb.

-All three of us come from a humble middle-class background.
-We wanted to do something in which we are good at and build an organization that will last a long time.
-Accfintax is very much something that three of us have been working on even before founding the company.
-We came from accountancy and finance education background.
-After graduation, we worked in corporates and Chartered Accountancy practice.
+All three of us come from a humble middle-class backgrounds.
+We wanted to do something at which we are good at and build an organization that will last a long time.
+Accfintax is very much something that the three of us have been working on even before founding the company.
+We came from an accountancy and finance education background.
+After graduation, we worked in corporates and Chartered Accountancy practices.
 When it came to building something of our own, it came naturally to us, that what we have learned and have been doing all along and love to do, could be our ideal playground.

 The transition to Accfintax has also happened in a very natural manner.
 Before starting Accfintax, we were individually working on various advisory projects around finance, accountancy, and tax.
-These works eventually culminated in our collaboration and then founding of Accfintax.
-We have taken a practical approach to build the company.
+These works eventually culminated in our collaboration and then the founding of Accfintax.
+We have taken a practical approach to building the company.
 We have wanted to build a sustainable operation from day one.
-From the beginning, we’ve focused on consultancies and provide excellent service to our clients, which eventually has helped us to develop a steady client-base.
+From the beginning, we’ve focused on consultancies and providing excellent service to our clients, which eventually has helped us to develop a steady client base.

 Future Startup: When and how did you get started with Accfintax?
 What motivated you to start Accfintax?